 Genotype testing detects changes or "mutations" in certain genetic regions of the HIV-1 virus.
-Phenotype testing is used to determine whether a mutation in an HIV-1 gene changes how anti-HIV drugs affect the HIV-1 virus.
+Phenotype testing is used to determine how much drug is needed to stop the virus from replicating.
 Some mutations can prevent certain anti-HIV drugs or drug regimens from reducing the level of HIV-1 in your blood.
 When this occurs, the HIV-1 has become "resistant" to that drug and possibly other similar drugs.
 Genotype and phenotype tests may be experimental; that is, these tests may not have been approved by the FDA.
 The results of such tests are for research use only, and the interpretation of the test results may not have direct benefit to you.
 At the conclusion of this study, these samples may be retained in storage by Gilead Sciences, Inc. for a period up to 10 years.